 For example, in the following activity setup, a visitor accessed your website from the United States and then traveled to Germany and visited your website a second time.
 During the first visit, this visitor qualified for Experience A (US visitors).
 After viewing your website from Germany, this visitor switched to Experience B (Germany visitors).

-Visitors will also switch between experiences if they stop qualifying for their current audience but start qualifying for a lower-priority experience.
+Visitors also switch between experiences if they stop qualifying for their current audience but start qualifying for a lower-priority experience.

-If visitors stop qualifying for their current experience, and do not qualify for another experience, they will see default content.
+If visitors stop qualifying for their current experience, and do not qualify for another experience, they see default content.

 For example, in the following activity setup, a visitor accessed your website from the United States and then traveled to France and visited your website a second time.
 During the first visit, this visitor qualified for Experience A (US visitors).
-After viewing your website from France, this visitor will remain in the original experience.
+After viewing your website from France, this visitor remains in the original experience.

 For example, in the following activity setup, a visitor accessed your website from the United States and then traveled to Germany and visited your website a second time.
 During the first visit, this visitor qualified for Experience A (US visitors).
-After viewing your website from Germany, this visitor will remain in Experience A (US visitors).
+After viewing your website from Germany, this visitor remains in Experience A (US visitors).